 Another podcast that does a fair bit of in-the-field recording, Fish on the Brain is one of the more saltwater-heavy podcasts.
 They do freshwater stuff as well, but if you want to hear about permit, tarpon, roosterfish, or bonefish, this is the one for you.
 The overall theme of the podcast is finding interesting people in the fishing world and going fishing with them.
 Really, what better way to get to know someone?

-The So Fly podcast is probably the closest thing on the list to having a beer with your buddies and talking about all things fishing.
+The So Fly podcast is the podcast version of having a beer with your buddies and talking about all things fishing.
 Though they do often have guests now, several of their episodes have also just been the crew hanging out and chatting.
 They discuss all sorts of topics, including a species I find really interesting, the Aurora trout.
 Their guests have also included prominent names like John Gierach, although the conversations still have the familiar feeling of hanging out with your friends.

 The Wet Fly Swing podcast is a super informative show that also includes some fun stories along the way.
 The first season is primarily about steelhead fishing with a focus on spey techniques, and then transitions over to trout tactics in the next season.
 This is definitely one of the most information-heavy podcasts on the list, and is probably geared more toward an experienced crowd, but it’s done well enough that even beginners can have fun listening and learn some pointers.